carpentries/instructor-training/_extras/guide.md

 *   Have them work in pairs for the live coding exercise rather than threes, and don't bother recording: the camera can't pick up both the speaker's body language and what's on the screen.
-    Afterwards, have learners put answers to the following questions in the etherpad:
+    Afterwards, have learners put answers to the following questions in the Etherpad:
     * What felt different about live coding (vs. standing up and lecturing)?
 What was harder/easier?
     * Did you make any mistakes?
 If so, how did you handle them?
     * Did you talk and type at the same time, or alternate?